 One of the distinctive mantras of the modern evangelical church is the snippet from Matthew chapter 7, “Judge not!”
-This line is regularly cited as proof that it is wrong — always wrong — to judge others.
-Any concerned believer who senses an obligation to address compromise and error in their ministry has frequently been challenged with this verse — and accused of being judgmental.
+This line is regularly cited as proof that it is always wrong to judge others.
+Any concerned believer who senses an obligation to address compromise and error has been challenged with this verse and accused of being judgmental.
 The problem is, this understanding is far removed from what the passage actually teaches.

-Observe first of all that the command is not a ban on all judging but on hypocritical judging.
+Observe first of all that the command does not ban all judging but only hypocritical judging.
 The hypocrite is exhorted, “First remove the beam from your own eye, and then you will see clearly to remove the speck from your brother’s eye.”
-This assumes and maintains the believers obligation to help his brother with the speck in his eye after he has dealt with his own problem.
+This obligates him to help his brother with the speck in his eye after he has dealt with the log in his own.
 To read into this passage a “hands off” approach where we are obligated to do nothing — leaving the situation entirely in God’s hands — is a disemboweling of God’s intended message.

 Thirdly, the passage ends with a command which we cannot obey unless we first judge men, “Do not give what is holy to the dogs, nor cast your pearls before swine, lest they trample them under their feet, and turn and tear you in pieces.”
 Here we are invested with a weighty obligation to discern whether or not individuals we are dealing with are dogs or hogs.
 If they are either one, we are to refrain from giving them our pearls and sacred things, lest they mistreat both them and us.